eonu/sequentia/README.md

 ## Acknowledgments

-In earlier versions of the package (<0.10.0), an approximate DTW implementation [`fastdtw`](https://github.com/slaypni/fastdtw) was used in hopes of speeding up k-NN predictions, as the authors of the original FastDTW paper [[2]](#references) claim that approximated DTW alignments can be computed in linear memory and time, compared to the O(N^2) runtime complexity of the usual exact DTW implementation.
+In earlier versions of the package (<0.10.0), an approximate DTW implementation [`fastdtw`](https://github.com/slaypni/fastdtw) was used in hope of speeding up k-NN predictions, as the authors of the original FastDTW paper [[2]](#references) claim that approximated DTW alignments can be computed in linear memory and time, compared to the O(N^2) runtime complexity of the usual exact DTW implementation.

 I was contacted by [Prof. Eamonn Keogh](https://www.cs.ucr.edu/~eamonn/) whose work [[3]](#references) makes the surprising revelation that FastDTW is generally slower than the exact DTW algorithm that it approximates.
 Upon switching from the `fastdtw` package to [`dtaidistance`](https://github.com/wannesm/dtaidistance) (a very solid implementation of exact DTW with fast pure C compiled functions), DTW k-NN prediction times were indeed reduced drastically.